-The College or Authorized Representative may take whatever interim measures he or she deems necessary to protect the College community, pending the completion of an investigation into a Sexual Misconduct complaint.
+The College or Authorized Representative may take whatever interim measures they deem necessary to protect the College community, pending the completion of an investigation into a Sexual Misconduct complaint.
 Such measures may include, but are not limited to:

 - No-contact between the Complainant, Respondent, Witnesses or other parties

-- Ordering the Complainant, Respondent, Witnesses or other parties to cease and desist from engaging in a particular type of behaviour
+- Ordering the Complainant, Respondent, Witnesses or other parties to cease and desist from engaging in a particular type of behavior

 - Restricting access to a specific campus or specific areas of campus